Larry-Cui/notebook/docs/immigration/epe/EPE Practice B.md

 ♥️

 **Juan** is a Venezuelan citizen who works as a journalist for one of the country's most widely read newspapers.
 After uncovering and reporting on government corruption, Juan is arrested by authorities, and imprisoned for ten months on false charges.
 After being released and placed under house arrest, Juan secretly flees his home one night, and boards a flight to San Francisco.
 Juan stays in San Francisco for three months, keeping a low profile, and eventually makes his way to Canada, arriving at the land border between Montana and Alberta, where he makes a refugee claim.
 However, Juan's claim is determined to be ineligible to be referred to the RPD because he arrived directly from the United States.

-In these circumstances, can Juan apply for PRRA?
+In these circumstances, can Juan apply for **PRRA**?

 - [x] No, he is ineligible to apply for PRRA.
 - [ ] Yes, because he meets the definition of a person in need of protection.